3 simple ingredients to make a delicious vegan caramel sauce! A delicious snack to satisfy your sweet tooth and top all your favorite desserts.

 I know you are going to love this recipe!

 This caramel sauce is awesome because it only requires 3 ingredients!
-Okay, 4 if you include salt.
+Okay, 4 ingredients if you include salt.
+I love this recipe because it uses natural sugar, no brown sugar or even coconut sugar required.
+All the sweetness comes from maple syrup.

 Sunflower seed butter is the base for this recipe.
-I love to use it as it is one of the most allergy friendly seed-butters around!
-However, if you don’t like it and can use a different nut or seed butter, feel free to do so.
-This recipe is a great one because of how adaptable it is.
+I love to use it as it’s one of the most allergy friendly seed-butters around!
+However, if you don’t like it, and can use a different nut or seed butter (peanut butter, almond butter or, soy nut butter would also be delicious in this) feel free to do so.
+This recipe is one of my favorites because of how adaptable it is.

 Maple syrup is next.
 This provides the sweetness.
 Make sure that you are using a maple syrup that doesn’t use allergens in the manufacturing process.
 I personally like this one from Anderson’s as they state their allergy policy on their website.